daokoder/dao-modules/os/fs/README.md

 ```ruby
 dir(path: string) => Dir
 ```
-Returns `Dir` object bount to *path* if it points to a directory, otherwise raises exception
+Returns `Dir` object bound to *path* if it points to a directory, otherwise raises exception
 <a name="cwd"></a>
 ```ruby
 cwd() => Dir